 Nuts

-Nuts are a good source of vitamin E, which is beneficial for your immune system.
-They also contain healthy fats and protein, which can help keep you satiated and energized.
+Nuts are a good source of vitamin E, which supports a normal immune function.
+They also contain healthy fats and protein, which can help you feel satiated and maintain steady energy.
 Almonds, peanuts, and cashews are all good options (13).

 Quinoa

-Quinoa is a good source of protein and antioxidants, both of which can help support the functioning of your immune system.
-It is also high in fiber, which can help keep your gut healthy (21).
+Quinoa is a good source of protein and antioxidants, which support normal immune function.
+It is also high in fiber, which can help support gut health (21).

 Sweet Potatoes